Large Sample Properties of Partitioning-Based Series Estimators: Uniform Inference

 These two steps summarize our strategy for constructing the unconditionally Gaussian process $\{Z_j(x), x \in \mathcal{X}\}$ approximating the distribution of the whole $t$-statistic processes $\{t_j(x):x\in\mathcal{X}\}$: we first couple $t_j(\cdot)$ to the process $z_j(\cdot)$, which is Gaussian only conditionally on $\mathbf{X}$ but not unconditionally (Step 1), and we then show that the unconditionally Gaussian process $Z_j(\cdot)$ approximates the distribution of $z_j(\cdot)$ (Step 2).

 To complete the first coupling step, we employ a version of the classical KMT inequalities that applies to independent but non-identically distributed random variables \cite{Sakhanenko_1985_Advances, Sakhanenko_1991_SAM}.
 We do this because the processes $\{t_j(x):x\in\mathcal{X}\}$ are characterized by a sum of independent but not identically distributed random variables conditional on $\bX$.
 This part of our proof is inspired by, but is distinct from, the one given in \cite[Chapter 22]{Eggermont-LaRiccia_2009_Book}, where a conditional strong approximation for smoothing splines is established.
-Our proof relies instead on a new general coupling lemma (Lemma \ref{lem:general cond coupling}) for $d=1$.
+Our proof relies instead on the new general coupling Lemma \ref{lem:general cond coupling} in \S\ref{proof:thm:strong approximation KMT}.

 The intermediate coupling result in Step 1 has the obvious drawback that the process $\{z_j(x):x\in\mathcal{X}\}$ is Gaussian only conditionally on $\mathbf{X}$ but not unconditionally.
 Step 2 addresses this shortcoming by establishing an unconditional coupling, that is, approximating the distribution of the stochastic process $z_j(\cdot)$ by that of the (unconditional) Gaussian process $Z_j(\cdot)$.
-As shown in Section \ref{proof:thm:strong approximation KMT}, verifying the second coupling step boils down to controlling the supremum of a Gaussian random vector of increasing dimension, and in particular the crux is to prove precise (rate) control on $\big\| \bSigbar{j}^{1/2} - \bSig{j}^{1/2} \big\|$, $ j=0,1,2,3$.
+As shown in \S \ref{proof:thm:strong approximation KMT}, verifying the second coupling step boils down to controlling the supremum of a Gaussian random vector of increasing dimension, and in particular the crux is to prove precise (rate) control on $\big\| \bSigbar{j}^{1/2} - \bSig{j}^{1/2} \big\|$, $ j=0,1,2,3$.
 Both $\bSigbar{j}$ and $\bSig{j}$ are symmetric and positive \emph{semi}-definite.
 Further, for $j=0,1$, $\lambda_{\min}(\bSigma_{j}) \gtrsim h^{d}$ for generic partitioning-based estimators under our assumptions, and therefore we use the bound

 which holds for symmetric positive semi-definite $\mathbf{A}_1$ and symmetric positive definite $\mathbf{A}_2$ \cite[Theorem X.3.8]{Bhatia_2013_Book}.
 Using this bound we obtain unconditional coupling from conditional coupling without additional rate restrictions.